 Demerits of bridge loans:

 - Strict eligibility criteria: When you’re buying a new home while awaiting the sale of the old one, there’s a chance you’ll be on two mortgages for a while.
 Handling two mortgages is a huge financial burden.
-This is why lenders have stringent criteria concerning credit and debt-to-income ratio.
+This is why lenders have stringent criteria concerning credit and debt-to-income ratios.

 - LTV is capped at 80%: Bridge loans provide a combined Loan-to-Value ratio of up to 80%.
 So your mortgage and bridge loan, combined, cannot exceed beyond 80% of the property’s market value.
 If your LTV is already over 80%, you may not get the expected amount of money from a bridge loan.